 Some conveyancing solicitors in Beccles offer services on an hourly rate others work on a fixed fee.

-Our panel of property lawyers work on a fixed conveyancing fee basis, with no hidden fees.
+Your property lawyer will work on a fixed conveyancing fee basis, with no hidden fees.
 Your detailed quote will explain what you will pay when your house purchase or sale goes through.

 If, for whatever reason, your house purchase or sale does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.

 I'm buying a home in Beccles - which searches will I need?